 “My grandmother always used to say to me “Look after the pennies and the pounds will look after themselves!”
 There are two ways of looking at this, firstly it’s an encouragement to save whatever and whenever you can and then one day you will find the pennies have grown into pounds.
 Secondly, you could look at it as a way to encourage being more careful with money: shop around for a bargain or don’t spend money unnecessarily and then you will find you have more to spend on something else or save some for a rainy day.” – Andy Ransom, Compliance Manager

 “When buying presents for a family member or friend, give your child a budget to work to.
 Guide them but let them do the shopping so they have to consider prices and what they can get for their money e.g. they have £10 and need to buy a card and a present.
 There are shops that sell cheaper cards which mean they can spend more on the present, so encourage them to look around.
 Often they have ideas that are going to be way above the budget so rather than say it’s too expensive, take them to a shop and ask them to check the tag.
-They are usually very surprised!” - Melanie Mildenhall, Operations Manager
+They are usually very surprised!” - Melanie Mildenhall, Head of Customer Service